kyma-project/community/sig-and-wg/sig-core/proposals/new-architecture-docs.md

 4. Enable modularization of documentation, so you can load documentation only for modules that are installed in Kyma

 ## Solution

+Implement below proposal on top of new [Assets Store](https://github.com/kyma-project/community/blob/master/sig-and-wg/sig-core/proposals/asset-store-proposal.md)

 ![](assets/main-arch.svg)

 ### DocsTopic and ClusterDocsTopic
 - All details of a given documentation topic, including doc soureces are specified with [Custom Resource](/assets/doc-topic-crd-and-example.yaml) (DocsTopic and ClusterDocsTopic)
-- Supported formats, markdown + assets, swagger, asyncapi, odata
+- Supported formats: markdown + assets, swagger, asyncapi, odata
 - Documentation can be provided in different formats:
-  - in a zip/tar.gz format with info what can be found in a package, docs and specs.
-There is a default convention applied if nothing is specified
+  - in a zip/tar.gz format
   - different location of docs or specs can be provided, in case of docs and assets you point to an index with names of the files available under given link
   - mixcure of above is possible